nygeek/cnc/README.md

 # CNC
-Complex Number Calculator in honor of the late George Stibitz
+Complex Number Calculator in honor of the late George Stibitz and the 1972 HP35 scientific calculator.

 ## 2024-08-28 and 2024-09-01